cisco-ie/stenella/README.md

     - An event with "Guests Can Modify" will only process the most recent event received, and will only process new changes
     - Events with multiple guests will only be regarded as one unique event for `observers`
 - Includes a `Dockerfile`, along with `docker-compose` files for easier deployment examples
+- Automatically listens to newly created users within a organizaiton

 ## Requirements
-- G Suite (Google Apps for Work)
+- G Suite *(Previously known as Google Apps for Work)*
 - Admin privileges within a G Suite
 - MongoDB
 - A publicly available server with a domain

-## Set Up
+## Getting Started
 1. [Verify](https://support.google.com/webmasters/answer/35179?authuser=0) your application's domain name ownership

     Verification of the application domain name with Google proves that you own/trust it.
-This enables the application to handle Google calendar notifications. `google-calendar-listener` provides a `/verify` directory where you can simply drop your `verification.html` files into it and it will be publicly available to Google verfication servers.
+This enables the application to handle Google calendar notifications. `stenella` provides a `/verify` directory where you can simply drop your `verification.html` files into it and it will be publicly available to Google verfication servers.

 2. Create a Google App
     1. Go to the **Google API Console**